-Twitter, Facebook, and Google are taking consierable efforts to make the world a safer place one click at a time.
+Twitter, Facebook, and Google are taking considerable efforts to make the world a safer place one click at a time.

-In a world where the internet is a hot bed for malicious activity it’s hard to see the good in it all.
+In a world where the internet is a hot bed for malicious activity, it’s hard to see the good.

-There seems to be a focus on all the atrocities that happen on the internet that it's becomng easy to overlook the good that’s happening too.
+There seems to be a focus on all the atrocities that happen on the internet that it’s becoming easy to overlook the good.

-The internet has now become a hub for everyone from including criminasl and do gooders.
+The internet has now become a hub for everyone from including criminals and do gooders.

 This blog post will focus on three examples of internet sheriffs who are doing their part to protect the internet: Twitter, Facebook, and Google.